trappitsch/fbs-release-github-actions/README.md

 While the latter action is simpler to implement for the mulit-OS case, the former is an action that is directly supplied by GitHub Actions.

-*Note*: Only Ubuntu, macOS Catlina, and Windows Server 2009 releases are currently possible, since these are the potential environments that GitHub Actions run under.
+*Note*: Only Ubuntu, macOS Catalina, macOS BigSur, and Windows Server 2019 releases are currently possible, since these are the potential environments that GitHub Actions run under.
 [Check here](https://docs.github.com/en/actions/reference/virtual-environments-for-github-hosted-runners#supported-runners-and-hardware-resources)